Classical and Quantum Mechanics via Lie algebras: Classical mechanics

 \section{Classical mechanics}

-Classical mechanics is the part of physics that started more or less with Isaac Newton (1642-1727).
-We do not dare to give a precise definition of classical mechanics, but simply describe some of its fields.
+Classical mechanics is the part of physics whose development started around the time of Isaac Newton (1642-1727).

 It was in the period of Newton, Leibniz, and Galileo that classical mechanics was born, mainly studying planetary motion.
 Newton wanted to understand why the earth seems to circle around the sun, why the moon seems to circle around the earth, and why apples (and other objects) fall down.
 By analyzing empirical data, he discovered a formula explaining most of the observed phenomena involving gravity.
-The philosophically big step Newton made was to realize that the laws of physics here on earth are the same as the laws of physics determining the motion of the planets.
+Newton realized that the laws of physics here on earth are the same as the laws of physics determining the motion of the planets.
+This was a major philosophical breakthrough.

 The motion of a planet is described by its position and velocity at different times.
 With the laws of Newton it was possible to deduce a set of differential equations involving the positions and velocities of the different constituents of the solar system.
 Knowing exactly all positions and velocities at a given time, one could in principle deduce the positions and velocities at any other time.

+\at{grep for every instance of the word "could" in the entire book and check whether one can use "can".
+Also "will" or "would" to present tense.}

 Our solar system is a well-posed initial value problem (IVP).
 However, an initial error in position and velocities at time $t_0=0$ grows exponentially at time $t>0$ by a factor of $\sim e^{\lambda t}$.
 The value of $\lambda$ varies for different initial conditions; its maximum is called the \bfi{maximal Lyapunov exponent}.
 A system with maximal Lyapunov exponent $\lambda=0$ is called \bfi{integrable}.
 If $\lambda<0$ the solutions converge to each other and if $\lambda>0$ the solutions move away from each other.
 The solar system is apparently not quite integrable: according to numerical simulations, the maximal Lyapunov exponent for our solar system seems to be small but positive, with $\lambda^{-1}$ being about five million years (\sca{Laskar} \cite{laskar1,laskar2}, \sca{Lissauer} \cite{lissauer}).